flowground/amazonaws-com-ce-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetDimensionValues
-### Retrieves all available filter values for a specified filter over a period of time.
-You can search the dimension values for an arbitrary string.
+> Retrieves all available filter values for a specified filter over a period of time.
+You can search the dimension values for an arbitrary string.<br/>

 #### Input Parameters
 * `Action` - _required_